 If there is one thing I feel really privileged to have grown up around, it’s good restaurants.
 Even as a little kid, my parents always emphasized making restauranting an experience.
 It is definitely something I have learned to appreciate more and more over the years.
 You could say I’m now addicted to wining and dining – let’s make that dining and wining.
 I am still learning to enjoy the wine part (as long as it’s white or rose, I’m good, red, not so much).

 Over the past 2 and a bit years of blogging, I have contributed restaurant reviews on a fairly regular basis.
 More than 25 now for anyone who is keeping track.
 And that only includes the places I actually committed to taking pictures and writing about.
-So I figured, why not combine my years of eating out in Calgary into one cohesive "best picks" list?
-Whether you are from Calgary, or just visiting, hopefully it can provide some insight about where and what to eat in the great city of Cowtown!
+So I figured, why not combine my years of eating out in Calgary into one cohesive “best picks” list?
+Whether you are from Calgary, or just visiting, hopefully it can provide some insight about where to eat in Calgary!

 Best Vegetarian (entree) – Model Milk